 Images, videos, screen-shots, and audio bytes can all be great business blog tools.
 If you’re trying to explain a concept to your audience, examples can improve the relevancy of your blog post.
 Many people will understand you’re core message by simply skimming through the post when visual examples are present:

 18. Leverage Social Proof

-Anytime you can leverage the power of social proof, take advantage of it.
-Showing reviews, testimonials, and case studies can go a long way towards converting a visitor into a customer.
+Anytime you have the opportunity to leverage the power of social proof, do it.
+Showing reviews, testimonials, and case studies goes a long way towards converting visitors into customers.
 Check out these great examples of social proof in action from HubSpot:

 19. Use “Will”, not “Can”

 “Do or do not.
-There is no try.”
+There is not try.”
 Words to live by from the great Jedi Master, Yoda.
 He might as well have said, “Will or will not.
 There is no can.”
-When you’re writing a blog you need to convince your audience that you know what you’re talking about.
-Telling them that “ignoring email open rates can harm your campaign,” is much less powerful than saying, “ignoring email open rates will harm your campaign.”
-Be decisive.
+When you’re writing a blog, you need to convince your audience that you know what you’re talking about.

 20. Use Bulleted Lists